-Violinist JESSICA LINNEBACH has distinguished herself among the next generation of Canadian classical artists being lauded on concert stages nationally and around the world.
+Violinist Jessica Linnebach has distinguished herself among the next generation of Canadian classical artists being lauded on concert stages nationally and around the world.
 Since her soloist debut at the age of seven, Jessica has appeared with major orchestras throughout North America, Europe and Asia.
-A highlight of her career to date was a tour of the Middle East and Europe as guest soloist with the National Arts Centre Orchestra under Pinchas Zukerman.
-Jessica has been a member of the first violin section of the National Arts Centre Orchestra since 2003 and was named their Associate Concertmaster in April 2010.
+Jessica has been a member of the National Arts Centre Orchestra (NACO) since 2003 and was named their Associate Concertmaster in April 2010.

 Accepted to the world-renowned Curtis Institute of Music in Philadelphia at the age of ten, Jessica remains one of the youngest ever Bachelor of Music graduates in the history of the school.
 While there, Jessica’s primary teachers were Aaron Rosand, Jaime Laredo and Ida Kavafian.
 At eighteen, she received her Master of Music degree from the Manhattan School of Music in New York City where she studied with Pinchas Zukerman and Patinka Kopec.